volksman/pinax-notifications/docs/settings.md

 means to never wait for the lock to become available.
 This only applies when using crontab setup to execute the `emit_notices` management command to send queued messages rather than sending immediately.

-## PINAX_NOTIFICATIONS_SETTING_MODEL

-This defaults to `notifications.NoticeSetting`.

-It exists so that you can supply your own subclass of `pinax.notifications.models.NoticeSettingBase` in case you needed to scope settings by some group or team in your site.
-For example, if you were using `pinax-teams` and wanted people to be able to set/control notifications differently for each team of which they were a member.

-See [scoping your notifications](scoping.md) for more details on how this works.